minio/docs/source/reference/minio-server/minio-server.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following section documents environment variables for configuring MinIO to
-publish :mc:`minio server` logs to an HTTP webhook endpoint.
+publish data to an HTTP webhook endpoint for an Object Lambda function.
 See
-:ref:`minio-logging-publish-server-logs` for more complete documentation and
+:ref:`developers-object-lambda` for more complete documentation and
 tutorials on using these environment variables.

 You can specify multiple webhook endpoints as Lambda targets by appending